 He is then invited for a concert tour in western Ukraine, performing several times the Rachmaninov concerto n°2.

-In february 2019 he is 1 Prize winner of the Agustin Aponte international piano competition in Tenerife.
+In february 2019 he is 1 Prize winner of the Agustin Aponte international piano competition in Tenerife, followed in July 2019 by the bronze medal at the Ferenz Liszt International Competition in Budapest.

 "The ukrainian pianist Denys Maksymchuk opened the 2018 season of the Festival der Klänge with an absolutely fascinating recital, offering us incredible technique and an exceptional interpretation of Liszt.